 How to make a deload week effective: volume halving vs intensity reduction vs full rest compared with research data and a step-by-step protocol.

-Foam rolling techniques for quads, hamstrings, IT band, and thoracic spine with optimal timing.
+Evidence-based foam rolling techniques for quads, hamstrings, IT band, and thoracic spine.
+Optimal pressure, duration, and timing protocols backed by

 Measure performance with lab-grade accuracy